- May 5, 2023

 1. Easy and fast international hiring

-2. Unprecedented flexibility – scale your team up or down as needed
+2. Great flexibility – scale your team up or down as needed

-You can hire a person for any period – from several months to years.
-This will give you more resources to mitigate project risks and resolve existing issues.
+You can hire a person for any period.
+It can be several months or many years.
+This allows businesses to manage project risks or solve existing problems.

 3. Excellent value for money ratio